SpenceKonde/arduino-tiny-841/README.md

 This fork aims to finish what he started and add working support for the ATtiny841 on Arduino.

+If you installed this core prior to 3/14/2015, you must replace the previous entry in avrdude.conf with the new one.
+The efuse was not being read correctly.

 Status
 ===========

+* Optiboot bootloader included
 * Serial and Serial 1 work.
 * INPUT_PULLUP works
 * millis and micros work